macros4outlook/quotefixmacro/README.md

 #### Direct Import Using .reg Files

 Alternatively, create a `example.reg` file with following content and adapt it to your needs.
 Then double click on "example.reg" and import it into your registry.
-The distribution of QuoteFixMacro already contains an "exampleFirstNameConfiguration.reg" with the content below.
+The distribution of QuoteFixMacro already contains an [`exampleFirstNameConfiguration.reg`](exampleFirstNameConfiguration.reg) with the content below.

 ```reg
 Windows Registry Editor Version 5.00